IsaacLee0904/Democracy-index/README.md

 # Democracy-index
-## Scraping table from  wikipedia ,data cleaning and data visualization.
+## Scraping table from  wikipedia ,data cleaning and data visualization with plotly.